spectrocloud/librarium/docs/docs-content/workspace/workspace.md

 tags: ["workspace"]
 ---

-A workspaces in Palette consists of a group of clusters and namespaces and the resources scoped in those clusters and namespaces.
+A workspace in Palette consists of a group of clusters and namespaces and the resources scoped in those clusters and namespaces.
 Using workspaces enables you to provide application or team-specific governance and visibility into workloads, cost, and usage metrics.